flowdev/comb/error_handling.md

 ### Other Parsers

-happy:
+happy
 : Normal parsing potentially calling `State.NewError`.

-error (checked with State.Failed):
+error (checked with State.Failed)
 : Backtrack returning error.

-handle:
+handle
 : Like mode **_happy_**.

-record:
+record
 : Records itself.

-collect:
+collect
 : Call sub-parser (if any) or do nothing.

-choose:
+choose
 : Like mode **_collect_**.

-play:
+play
 : Call sub-parser (if any) and expect the mode changed to **_happy_** when the sub-parser returns, or do nothing.